Ad-Manisha/WT/Assignments/Assignment-3/README.md

-# BUTTONS:    return
+# BUTTONS
-- we use the <button> tag to create a button in HTML,    return Using CSS properties, we can style the buttons.  return
+- we use the <button> tag to create a button in HTML,
- ## BORDERS:  return
+  Using CSS properties, we can style the buttons.
+# BORDERS
- ### CSS border-style  return
+ ### CSS border-style
- - solid  return
+ - solid
- - double  return
+ - double
- - groove return
+ - groove
- - rige  return
+ - rige
- - dashed  return
+ - dashed
- - dotted  return
+ - dotted
   <pre>